rmitchellscott/Aviary/DATA_MANAGEMENT.md

 > [!IMPORTANT]
 > Restore operations are destructive.
 Always backup current data first.

+> [!NOTE]
+> Uploaded restore files and extracted archives are stored in temporary system storage (`/tmp`) and are automatically cleaned up after restoration or when cancelled.

 1. Navigate to Admin Panel → System Settings → Backup & Restore
 2. Click "Upload Restore"
 3. Select and upload your `.tar.gz` backup file